AndyChngjunHe/myproject/README.md

 cd scripts
 bash zeroshot.sh
 ```
-If you need the post-search for the best view weights, add `--post-search` and modulate the search parameters in the config file.
-More search time leads to higher search results but longer time.

 ### Few-shot PointCLIP
 Set the shot number and other settings in `scripts/fewshot.sh`.
 Then run PointCLIP with the inter-view adapter: